CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 Makefile targets explained:

  * To run a test with four validators in a Non-IID scenario, execute command `make four` in the backend folder.
+You will also have to run the relevant command in the lightclient application locally for the training rounds to begin.

  * To run a test with four validators in an IID scenario, execute command `make n-four` in the backend folder.
 You will also have to run the relevant command in the lightclient application locally for the training rounds to begin.